saipragna2004/Legal-Chat-Bot/README.md

 - Offers a user-friendly interface for asking legal questions. 🔗

 ## Contact
-For any inquiries or feedback, please contact [VINAY REDDY] at [kunduvinayredde@gmail.com].
+For any inquiries or feedback, please contact [Sai Pragna] at [saipragna2004@gmail.com].